A Patient Guide to IVIG Infusion Therapy

 Comfort and Privacy

-The Infusion Center is an open unit.
+The IVIG Infusion Center is an open unit.
 The staff will make every effort to assure your comfort and privacy during your infusion.
 An exam room is available for private conversations.
 Cell phones are permitted; however, we do request that calls remain brief and that your phone ringer is set on low volume or no ring mode.

 The pre-medications may cause drowsiness.
 For your safety, you are encouraged to arrange for someone to drive you to and from your infusions treatments.